 You can also remove installed software with the “remove” option:

-It is quite an essential task for a system administrator to be able to create and edit files right from remote shell connection (more on remote shell connections in the next sub-chapter).
+It is quite an essential task for a system administrator to be able to create and edit files right from a shell.
+This is essential to manage a system remotely, when a GUI (Graphical User Interface) is not available.
+More on remote shell connections in the next section of this chapter.
 If working locally, on a graphical environment, there is a wide choice for good code editors.
-Remotely, while working on a shell, there are two editors that are mostly used: the nano text editor and the vi text editor.
+While working on a shell, there are two editors that are mostly used: the nano text editor and the vi text editor.

 Typical usage of nano is with the “w” option (no wrap).
 Failing to use this option can seriously damage your code pages, any code edit should always be edited with the “w” option.
 The argument is a filepath. if the file already exists it will be opened for editing, otherwise the file will be created.